standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 </template>
 ```

-More on how Nuxt handle custom components can be find [here](https://nuxtjs.org/docs/directory-structure/components).
+More on how Nuxt handles custom components can be found [here](https://nuxtjs.org/docs/directory-structure/components).

 ## Assets

 The `assets` directory contains un-compiled assets such as Stylus or Sass files, images, or fonts.
-The special care should be taken when referencing different type of assets in pages, CSS files or as part of the blog building process.
+Special care should be taken when referencing different typies of assets in pages, CSS files or as part of the blog-building process.

-More details can be find at [assets directory](https://nuxtjs.org/docs/directory-structure/assets) page.
+More details can be found at [assets directory](https://nuxtjs.org/docs/directory-structure/assets) page.

 The `static` directory is directly mapped to the server root and contains files that won't be changed.
 All files in this folder will be automatically served by Nuxt through project root URL.
 Be sure to check [static](https://nuxtjs.org/docs/directory-structure/static) folder documentation to know how to use and configure it if desired.